 ADHD subjects were randomly assigned in a 1:1 ratio to one of two treatment groups: 1400mg MDX or matching placebo.
-The primary efficacy measure was the Conners' Adult ADHD Rating Scale - Investigator version Adult ADHD rating scale with adult prompts (CAARS) questionnaire, and the secondary efficacy measures were the TOVA test and the AAQoL questionnaire.
+The primary efficacy measure was CAARS questionnaire, and the secondary efficacy measures were the TOVA test and the Adult ADHD Quality of Life (AAQoL) questionnaire.

-Significant improvements in CAARS scores (p<0.02), TOVA ADHD scores (p<0.02) and AAQoL scores (p<0.01) were observed in the MDX treated group versus the placebo group, as can be seen in the image below.
+Significant improvements in CAARS scores (p<0.02), TOVA ADHD scores (p<0.02) and AAQoL scores (p<0.01) were observed in the MDX treated group versus the placebo group.
 Improvements in CAARS and TOVA scores were statistically significant over the placebo after as little as two weeks of treatment.
-Sub-analysis of subjects with ADHD inattentive type (n=48) showed an even greater improvement in CAARS scores over the placebo, as well as a larger response rate.